-A) Define empathy, comfort, compassion, concern and advocacy.

-B) Apply examples of professional caring behaviors to self.

-C) Discuss how cultural diversity influences caring.

-D) Identify why caring is integral to the nursing process.
+- A) Define empathy, comfort, compassion, concern and advocacy. - B) Discuss the importance of caring for you as a health care professional. - C) Apply examples of professional caring behaviors to self. - D) Discuss how cultural diversity influences caring. - E) Identify why caring is integral to the nursing process.